In June 2013 President Obama announced he would use his executive power to take steps to combat climate change.

 Nationally, energy-related carbon emissions have reached their lowest level in 20 years, in part due to the surge in natural gas use, which produces less carbon pollution compared to coal.
 However scientists are still trying to determine the overall role of gas in climate change by tracking methane leaks and emissions.
 Methane is much more potent as a heat trapping greenhouse gas, compared to carbon dioxide.
 As part of the climate plan, the Obama administration has also announced efforts to cut methane emissions from natural gas systems.

-Earlier this summer, the EPA held a series of public hearings on its proposed rules for existing power plants– including one in Pittsburgh.
+During the summer of 2014, the EPA held a series of public hearings on its proposed rules for existing power plants– including one in Pittsburgh.
 The agency plans to have final rules developed by June 2015.